ballerina-attic/resiliency-circuit-breaker/README.md

 ### Implementation of the Ballerina services

 #### order_service.bal
-The `ballerina.net.http.resiliency` package contains the Circuit Breaker implementation.
+The `ballerina.net.http.resiliency` package contains the circuit breaker implementation.
 After importing that package you can directly create an endpoint with a circuit breaker.
-The `endpoint` keyword in ballerina refers to a connection with remote service.
+The `endpoint` keyword in Ballerina refers to a connection with a remote service.
 You can pass the `HTTP Client`, `Failure Threshold` and `Reset Timeout` to the circuit breaker.
 The `circuitBreakerEP` is the reference for the HTTP endpoint with the circuit breaker.
-Whenever you call that remote HTTP endpoint it will go through the circuit breaker.
+Whenever you call that remote HTTP endpoint, it goes through the circuit breaker.

 ```ballerina
 package orderServices;